rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 For they no longer dared to ask him any question. ^2040

-But he said to them, How can they say that the Christ is David’s son? ^2041
+But he said to them, How can they say that the Christ is David's son? ^2041

-For David himself says in the Book of Psalms, The Lord said to my Lord, Sit at my right hand, ^2042
+For David himself says in the Book of Psalms, 'The Lord said to my Lord, Sit at my right hand, ^2042

-until I make your enemies your footstool. ^2043
+until I make your enemies your footstool.' ^2043

 David thus calls him Lord, so how is he his son? ^2044